Most wastewater blockages are caused by people flushing things down the toilet or sink that they shouldn’t, like fats, oils and wet wipes.

 Gully traps are small drains, usually located beside your house’s foundations, outside your kitchen, bathroom or laundry.
 It may have a grate or cover over it to keep out leaves and other debris.
 A gully trap should be raised above the ground to prevent stormwater from the roof or ground draining into it.

 If rainwater can enter your gully traps, they need to be fixed.
 It is the landowner’s responsibility to do this.
 Rainwater entering gully traps is a major cause of wastewater overflows during heavy rain.
-Contact us for advice on how to inspect and fix your gully traps.

 House gully trap